-The IFA scores the LIHTC applications on a point basis.
-The developer receives ten points if the project receives a resolution of support from the City.
-If the Council chooses not to support the project, the project receives no points in that category.
-For the City to have the most influence on the selection process, it is important that the Council limits its support to projects that total approximately 144 units, plus a development for assisted living.
-If Council wants to support more projects, because the developer has done exceptional work in the past and/or for other reasons, staff would still recommend limiting support to only one or two projects over the cap limit.
+The Iowa Finance Authority scores the LIHTC applications on a point basis.
+The developer receives ten (10) points if the project receives a resolution of support from the City.
+If the Council chooses to not support the project, the project receives no points in that category.
+For the City to have the most influence on the selection process, it is important that the Council limits its support to projects that total approximately 144 units.
+If Council wants to support more projects, because the developer has done exceptional work in the past and/or other reason, staff would still recommend limiting support to only one or two projects over the cap limit.